Our Team at the Graduate School for Health Sciences Symposium

 I was born and raised in Chur (Switzerland), and my parents are immigrants from Bosnia-Herzegowina and Kosovo.
 I finished my BA in medicine at the University of Fribourg, and for the MA in medicine, I changed to the University of Bern.
 Currently, I’m an MD candidate at the Institute of Social and Preventive Medicine ISPM at the University of Bern.
 I am particularly interested in the intersection between medicine (as a natural science) and social sciences, i.e. how society as a social construct influences the health of people.
 On a more superordinate level, I like to reflect on how community health is created, especially for minorities and marginalized communities such as ethnic minorities or gender and sexual orientation minorities.
 I contemplate about how complex constructs such as the health of entire communities are influenced by the social environment in which they are situated and what this means in regard to our responsibility as healthcare workers/scientists on a societal level.

 I grew up in a village near Biel and now live in Bern.
-Here I completed my bachelor of medicine in 2021.
-Currently, I’m writing my master’s thesis about the health behaviour of rural residents during the Covid-19 pandemic, which will be the basis of my subsequent dissertation.
+I finished my master’s thesis about the health behaviour of rural residents during the Covid-19 pandemic, and am currently working on my medical dissertation on the link between participatory approaches, testing and vaccination during the COVID-19 pandemic.
 I really enjoy the multidisciplinary environment at the ISPM as I’m also interested in social approaches to medicine in addition to the scientific aspects.
 Since I want to be a general practitioner or paediatrician in the future I will certainly benefit from this experience.

 I was born and raised near Basel.
 For my first studies, I graduated in sports sciences at the University of Basel, EHSM Magglingen and the University of Berne.
 At the moment I am working at the University of Basel as a lecturer as well as a coordinator of communication, and at the University of Berne as a research assistant.
 Besides, I am studying for the second time (theology) to complete my interest in a holistic understanding of the human being.
 If I am not rushing through any kind of building at the University, you can find me on the ice or in the dance centre, where I am working and creating as a figure skating coach.
 Overall, I am interested in “life in all its facets.
 I like moving, being moved and moving others.